 National Express is instigating the ban as it installs automatic ticket gates at main stations along the line.

 Gerry Doherty, general secretary of the TSSA, the industry's second largest union, said The barbarians have finally taken over the industry.
 Only people with no sense of history would commit such an act of mindless vandalism.
-Young trainspotters have
+Young

 Stations covered by the ban also include Stevenage, Peterborough, Newark, Leeds, Durham, Doncaster, Wakefield and Newcastle.

 One trainspotter, who would only give his name as Roger, said: National Express has taken leave of its senses.
 Trainspotters may be seen as a bit odd but we are friends of the railways.
-We don't smash it up, steal cables or blow ourselves to bits — so
+We don't smash it up, steal cables or blow ourselves to

-why are they picking on us?
+bits — so why are they picking on us?